Boot Sector Code

 When the computer starts, the processor starts executing instructions at the memory address 0xfff0.
 This is usually a location in the BIOS ROM.
 Thus the BIOS code is executed by the processor.
-It checks several things, does many tests including the popular POST (power-on self test) and then finds the boot device.
+It checks several things, does many tests including POST (power-on self test), and then finds the boot device.
 It loads the code from its boot sector into the memory and executes it.
-From here, the code in the boot sector takes over the control.
+From here, the code in the boot sector takes control.
 In IBM-compatible PCs, the boot sector is the first sector of a data storage device.
 This is 512 bytes in length.
-The following figure shows what the boot sector contains.
+The following table shows what the boot sector contains.

 |Address||Description||Size in bytes|